slotaj/Bus-or-Uber/README.md

 ### Bus-or-Uber

+What is the production site?
+Thanks tight site!

 ### Pitch

 The app will allow a user to input their current location and endpoint location and receive estimate of how long and how much it would cost to use either public transportation or an uber ride.
 It will also aggregate the users usage of each over the course of time so they can see how much money and time they spend on each.